SammyG679/dexwatch/README.md

 ## 🙏 Acknowledgments

 - DexScreener API team for their excellent documentation
+- KeithTheDev for creating the original tool and the guidance on how to remove the rotating proxy dependencies
 - And most of all our community.
 If you know, you know.

 ---